hackgvl/hackgreenville-com/CONTRIBUTING.md

 <details><summary>Step 2: Creating and Pushing a Fresh Branch</summary>
   Working on a separate branch for each issue helps you keep your local work copy clean.
 You should never work on the `develop` branch.
 This will soil your copy of HG and you may have to start over with a fresh clone or fork.

+  All new branches / contributions should be made off of the `develop` branch, but not in it, as described below.

 1. Clean up before starting
   It's also good practice to clean up any orphaned branches from time to time.